ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 26 and 30 and a 0.3 probability for each of 27 and 29.

 If the age after adding the chosen perturbation is negative, reflect the sign to be positive (e.g. a -2 becomes 2).

-If this reflection is performed and the resulting age is equal to the original age value, subtract 1 from the age.
+If the resulting age is equal to the original age value, subtract 1 from the age.
-(This will never result in a negative value because reflecting a negative value will never result in 0.)
+(This will never result in a negative value because reflecting a negative value will never result in 0, and a perturbation of 0 is not permitted.)

 **Zip code Miswriting**